Preparing for a race weekend

 The same source camera cannot be used in two simultaneous stream events, and each event using the same camera needs to be scheduled at least 5 minutes apart.

-Follow the steps described here to restream to other platforms and set up multiple destinations for your stream event: Restreaming to Twitch, Facebook, or Instagram.
+Follow the steps described here to set up custom destinations: Streaming to Twitch, Facebook, or Instagram.

 Streaming for more than 12 hours?

-Since YouTube limits archiving live streams to 12-hour segments, if you are restreaming to your own YouTube channel, you will need to manually manage the stream cutoff before the 12-hour mark to ensure your video is successfully archived.
+If you are using a manual YouTube stream key via a custom RTMP destination, you will need to manually manage the stream cutoff before the 12-hour mark to ensure your video is successfully archived.

-For full instructions on handling long endurance races on your own YouTube channel, refer to 6.
-How to handle > 12hours of streaming on your own YouTube channel?.
+For full instructions on handling long endurance races, refer to 4.
+How to handle > 12 hours of streaming on your own YouTube channel?.

 Streaming at 1080p and/or 60fps?